A Reverse Black Hole Information Problem: Toy model for small, evaporating black holes in AdS

-We compute the purity of the average states in Fig. \ref{fig:purityBH} and Fig. \ref{fig:purityrad}.
+We plot the purity of the coarse-grained time evolution of the pair of states~\eqref{eq: initial states} in Fig. \ref{fig:purityBH} and Fig. \ref{fig:purityrad}.
 We also verify that the subspace probabilities $p_n$ reach the expected values $N^{(n)}/N$ in Fig. \ref{fig:subprobBH} and Fig. \ref{fig:subprobrad}.
+In all the plots, we average over 1000 instances of $H_{\tsc{mix,BH}}^{(E-n)}$, and draw one instance of $H_{\tsc{hop}}$ and $H_{\tsc{mix,rad}}^{(n)}$.
 It can be seen that starting with a radiation state gives rise to slower mixing.
 This is as expected: part of the radiation first has to collapse into a black hole before it will mix and reduce the purity.

-Note that if one were to compute the averaged purity instead of the purity of the averaged density matrix, it would be 1 at all times:

-For each draw of the Hamiltonian, the dynamics are unitary, and therefore, it does not affect the purity.
-Starting with a pure state, the exact von Neumann entropy is therefore trivially zero.
-However, one could obtain a naive entropy curve by computing the von Neumann entropy of the averaged density matrix, as is done in Fig. \ref{fig:SBH}.
+For each draw of the Hamiltonian, the dynamics are unitary.
+So, if the initial state is pure, the averaged von Neumann entropy is trivially zero.
+However, one obtains a non-unitary entropy curve from the von Neumann entropy of the averaged density matrix, as shown in Fig. \ref{fig:SBH}.

 \FloatBarrier